kjaquier/angular-bootstrap-slider/README.md

 angular-bootstrap-slider
 ========================

 This plugin was mostly put together quickly with the intent of using something that worked.
 It has zero test coverage.
 It is, however, registered on bower as `angular-bootstrap-slider`.
-Just include `slider.js` and use the package `ui.bootstrap-slider`.
+Once [bootstrap-slider](https://github.com/seiyria/bootstrap-slider) is included in your project, just include `slider.js` and use the package `ui.bootstrap-slider`.
+JQuery should not be required as Angular includes jqLite by default, however the plugin has not been tested without it.

 Available Options
 =================